 Having captured gold at the Canada Winter Games at her home mountain of Mount Tabor in 2015 (Did we mention they named a run after her?), the Prince George native was officially added to the senior national team in 2016-2017.
 Racing in one of her first World Cup starts, O’Dine stunned the field and captured bronze at the 2017 Feldberg World Cup, becoming the only individual female snowboardcross medalist this past season.

 Fuelled on her father’s self described « slop » (a mixture of moose meat, macaroni noodles and tomato sauce) the 24 year old is now primed for a career year with a goal of representing Canada at the 2022 Winter Olympic Games.

-Bronze World Cup Medalist, 2x World Cup SBX Team Medalist, Olympian to date (Jan 2022)
+2022 Olympic Bronze Medallist, World Cup Bronze Medallist, 2x World Cup SBX Team Medallist (Feb 2022)

 - 4th Snowboardcross World Cup, Montafon, AUT 2021

 - 14th Snowboardcross World Championships Idre Fjall, SWE 2021